 The choice of address pronoun also depends on various contextual factors, such as the number of people addressed, the social relationship between the speaker and the addressee, and the speech situation.
 The study of address systems thus has significance for linguistics and other research into social structures and social change.

 RUMACCC researchers have long been involved in research on terms of address and collaborate internationally within the International Network of Address Research (INAR).
-A number of major research projects have been located at RUMACCC:
+A number of major research projects have been located at RUMACCC and are listed below.

 Melbourne Address Pronoun European Typology (MAPET) project